 Some people enjoy getting up at 4 in the morning and going for a ride on their bicycles.
 Some people like going to music festivals to blow off steam.
 People base-jump from windmills for the thrill.
 Everybody has hobbies, and they make us feel alive.
 It’s an escape from the daily routine.

 It’s OK to have hobbies and it’s even OK if it is an expensive hobby.
 The secret is to stick to one.
-Juggling hobbies is expensive and time-consuming.
+Juggling hobbies are expensive and time-consuming.
 Most will get neglected and you will end up regretting the money you spent on them.
 I’m especially guilty of this.
 From growing mushrooms to breeding fish, I can’t help myself, I have a problem.

 8) They have clearly defined goals

-This applies to most areas in your life.
+This applies to most areas of your life.
 You need to know where you are going and how to measure success.
 If you plan to retire at 65, you should know how much you require.
 A simple way of doing this is by using the 4% rule.
 This will allow you to calculate your savings rate every month and to track your investments.
 If you are saving for a new car, you should know your budget.
 You get the drift.
 To help you calculate your monthly contributions for retirement, you can check out some nifty sheets here.

 9) They have a side hustle